sheyas29/ExpenseTracker/README.md

 ## Tech Stack: The "Why" behind the "What"

 Every piece of technology in this stack had to earn its place.
-If a lighter, faster, or more natively-controlled alternative existed, we took it.
+If a lighter, faster, or more natively-controlled alternative existed, took it.

 ### Frontend